 Forex trading, like most trading activities, can have both favourable and unfavourable characteristics for traders.
 Individuals seeking to enter the forex market should weigh the advantages and disadvantages of forex in order to decide whether it's an attractive and appropriate market for them.

-While there are some risks to forex trading, there are also many advantages that can make it a lucrative and attractive activity.
+While there are some risks to forex trading and the foreign exchange market, there are also many advantages that can make it a lucrative and attractive activity.
 These include the following:

 The forex market is among the most accessible markets for individual traders.
 Traders can set up a forex account within a period of one to three days and begin trading with £50.
 Trading through most brokerages can be done online and traders have access to real-time market pricing, news, price charts, tools and strategies through online trading platforms.
 Also, the forex market is open 24 hours a day/5 days per week, meaning forex trading can more easily fit into traders' schedules than some other types of trading.

 Access to leverage can make the difference between small gains in trading and sizable ones.
 Availability of resources for leverage in the forex market is greater than in most other markets.
 Depending on where they are operating from, traders may be able to obtain access to margin that allows leverage of 100:1, or more, for initial capital invested in a trade.

 The forex market is fast-moving and has deep liquidity.
 These characteristics, combined with the usually higher leverage available to forex traders, means there may be potential for faster returns in the forex market than in some other markets, where traders may need to wait for longer term "organic" asset value growth and returns from assets traded.
 This is a major benefit of the fx market as the rapid pace helps reduce opportunity cost for the forex trader.